 For that one on the right, I was not happy about the background look & feel as well as how the trees looked.
 I focused on the tree line and played with the sky, clouds and fog settings to get this image below.

-With that locked in, I went back to the house and saved this frame and then did some post-production on it too!
+After locking this in, I went back to the house and saved this frame and then did some post-production on it too!

 The Raw Output :